Tuesday 21 January 1941

 U-763 is laid down.

 Battle of the Mediterranean: Operation Compass resumes with a fierce attack by General O'Connor's Australian and British troops against Tobruk.
 The 2/3rd Australian Battalion leads things off at 05:40.
-They make good progress, and in an hour they clear a path a mile deep and a mile wide through the barbed wire, tank ditch and other obstacles.
+They make good progress, and in an hour they clear a path a mile deep and a mile wide through the barbed wire, tank ditch, and other obstacles.
 The 16th and 19th Australian Brigades follow through, the first heading north, the other south.
 British 7th Armoured Division helps with the attack.
 Italian artillery is strong, but the British artillery responds in kind with suppressing fire.

 The Italian 10th Army is a little more active in the defense than they were at Bardia earlier in the month.
 They have dug-in tanks and machine-gun posts at the key Bardia-El Adem crossroads right behind the line.
 The Australian troops try to bypass them on right and left, but are met by a counterattack on the left which includes seven tanks supported by infantry and artillery.
-The men on the right have little difficulty, and those on the left eventually break through after they bring up their own I tanks.
+The men on the right have little difficulty, and those on the left eventually break out after they bring up their own tanks.
 By the end of the day, the Australians have captured Solero and Mannella and are engaged in a fierce firefight at Pilastrino, all well behind the original line.
 Between a third and half of the supposedly impregnable base is in Allied hands when operations end for the day, though the port of Tobruk itself remains in Italian hands.
 Italian General Petassi Manella is captured late in the day but refuses to order his troops to surrender.

-The Italians have warships in the harbor, including the beached armored cruiser San Giorgio, which provide effective covering fire until air attacks set it on fire.
+The Italians have warships in the harbor, including the beached armored cruiser San Giorgio, which provides effective covering fire until air attacks set it on fire.
 However, the Italians are hopelessly outmatched on the ground.
 While they continue fighting into the night, the Italians' situation looks hopeless.

 The Chiefs of the General Staff send Middle East Commander General Archibald Wavell an outline of his new priorities.
 Due to the Greek refusal to accept British ground troops, Wavell is to proceed to capture Benghazi, as he has wished to do all along.
-In addition, the Staff want him to capture the Dodecanese and also create a strategic reserve that can be sent to assist Greece and/or Turkey if Germany invades one or both.
+In addition, the Staff wants him to capture the Dodecanese and also create a strategic reserve that can be sent to assist Greece and/or Turkey if Germany invades one or both.

 While General Wavell succeeds in another wildly successful attack, British Prime Minister Winston Churchill once again appears to give him short shrift.
 He chooses today to broadcast a message to the people of Malta: